 The affordability gap in Sudbury can be calculated by taking the price range of home sales and equating it to 30% of the area median income to determine if a household making the median income could afford to buy in Sudbury.
-Given the above prices for the smallest homes in Sudbury, 80% of the 2003 Boston area median income of \$62,650 for a family of 4, a five percent (5%) down payment, taxes, insurance and PMI, the maximum price that a median income family could afford is below \$165,000.
-As of January 1, 2004, there were 2 houses on the market for this price or lower.
-The affordability gap calculated above acts as an exclusionary measure for households to move into Sudbury unless their household income is much higher than the area median.
+Given the above prices for the smallest homes in Sudbury, 80% of the 2004 Boston area median income for a family of four (\$62,650), a five percent (5%) down payment, taxes, insurance and PMI, the maximum price that a median income family could afford is approximately \$200,000.
+According to the Multiple Listing Service (MLS), not one single home sold for less than \$200,000 during the 12 month period from Jan.
+1, 2004 - December 31, 2004 in Sudbury, and only 4 homes sold for less than \$300,000.
+An affordability gap of over \$200,000 exists between the median moderate income (80% of Boston area median) and the average price of the lowest value housing units in Sudbury.
+This acts as an exclusionary measure for households to move into Sudbury unless their household income is much higher than the area median.

-The median income of Sudbury residents is much higher than the Boston area median (\$118,579 in 2000).
+The median income of Sudbury residents is much higher than the Boston area median (\$82,600 in 2004).
 Sudbury's own median income was \$118,579 in 2000, while the median single family home assessment in Sudbury is \$595,900.
-The maximum price home that the median Sudbury household can afford is approximately \$320,000 (including mortgage, taxes and insurance).
-Sudbury's own affordability gap is over \$270,000.
+The maximum price home that the median Sudbury household can afford is approximately \$400,000 (including mortgage, taxes and insurance).
+Sudbury's own affordability gap is almost \$200,000.